lucifer911/magnet_install_vps/README.md

 Ubuntu 17.10:
 -------------
 	Install dependencies and clone complied Magnetd
+	Configure the magnet.conf according to the information provided

 Ubuntu 16.04:
 -------------
 	Install dependencies and compile the Magnet
+	Configure the magnet.conf according to the information provided

 To install following commands: